leroix/haskell-spsa-frog/README.md

 Frequency-Resolved Optical Gating ([FROG](http://frog.gatech.edu/Pubs/Trebino-FROGreview-RSI-1997.pdf)) uses optical nonlinearities to mix a laser pulse signal with a modified version of itself.
-The resulting signal is then spectrally resolved.
-By recording the spectrum at each delay, FROG gathers enough information about the pulse to retrieve the pulse signal's amplitude and phase with a few known ambiguities.
+The resulting signal is then spectrally-resolved.
+By recording the spectrum at each delay, FROG gathers enough information about the pulse to retrieve the pulse signal's amplitude and phase with a few, known, ambiguities.

 Traditionally, FROG uses a generalized projection-based algorithm to retrieve the amplitude and phase.
 Here, we experiment with replacing that algorithm with Simultaneous Perturbation Stocastic Approximation